The exact renormalization group and dimensional regularization: Loop expansion

 Thus,

-where $\sum_{P}$ indicates a summation over $P=\{p_{1}+p_{2},p_{1}+p_{3},p_{1}+p_{4}\}$ and relation (\ref{eq:mueps-1}) was employed to obtain the second equality.
-This expression shows that assuming relation (\ref{eq:mueps-1}) then the well known dimensionally regularized 1-loop expression for this correction is re-obtained as the solution for the 1-loop ERG equation.
+where $\sum_{P}$ indicates a summation over $P=\{p_{1}+p_{2},p_{1}+p_{3},p_{1}+p_{4}\}$.
+As happens for the case of the two point function, relation (\ref{eq:mueps-1}) makes the term proportional to $\log(\mu/\mu_{0})\epsilon$ give the well known dimensionally regularized 1-loop expression for this correction and at the same time, makes the $\mathcal{O}(\mu^{2})$ corrections be negligible in the hard cut-off limit $\epsilon\to0^{-}$.
+Thus assuming relation (\ref{eq:mueps-1}), then the dimensionally regularized 1-loop expression is re-obtained as the solution of the 1-loop ERG equation.
 This contribution corresponds to the fish diagram shown below,